checkeverything.ch

 1. Liability Insurance (Mandatory)

-Liability insurance is legally required in Switzerland and covers damage you cause to others:
+Liability insurance has been mandatory in Switzerland since 1933 (governed by SVG).
+It covers damage you cause to others with your vehicle:

 • Financial loss as a consequence